December was a blessing and a curse for the talented Gophers men's basketball team that coach Ben Johnson assembled last season.

 Minnesota's starters and even some top reserves had people in their ear about possibly chasing better name, image and likeness opportunities after the season.
 Representatives from other programs even reached out.

-"The [NCAA] tournament was the goal," said ex-Gopher and current Los Angeles Clippers guard Cam Christie.
+"The [NCAA] tournament was the goal," said ex-Gophers guard Cam Christie, now a rookie on the Los Angeles Clippers.
 "Everyone tried to play to the best of their ability to make that happen.
 But there were some people who looked ahead to the future instead of staying in the moment."

 Entering Wednesday night's opener against Oral Roberts, Gophers players and Johnson believe the focus will be different this season because of the greater sense of urgency to win now.
 That's all this mostly veteran crew has left.